Dissociative Experiences Scale – II (DES-II)

 Some data has shown that the three subscales measured by the DES do not form distinct factors, with most factor analyses showing only one overarching factor (IJzendoorn & Schuengel, 1996).
 Therefore overall scores are the most reliable measure.

-Raw scores (sum of items) and average scores (sum items / number of items) for the three subscales are also reported.
+A second table shows the scores for the subscales, where raw scores (sum of items) and average scores (sum items / number of items) are presented.

 This factor measures memory loss, i.e., not knowing how you got somewhere, being dressed in clothes you don’t remember putting on, finding new things among belongings you don’t remember buying, not recognizing friends or family members, finding evidence of having done things you don’t remember doing, finding writings, drawings or notes you must have done but don’t remember doing.